steem/qwp/README.md

 ## Table ui template
-The table ui template help you to create a single page with a table, table operation buttons, paging, sorted header and loading table data easily.
+The table ui template help you to create a single page with a table, table operation buttons, paging, sorted header, slimscroll and loading table data easily.
 You can load data using AJAX or just using URL navigation.
 Also, PHP and JS code share the same data modal.
 For PHP, the data modal is help to create SQL query statement easily.
 For JS, the data modal help you to create the table header.
 Both of them use the help functions from db.php.